yuqinbailey/AC215_S2S/README.md

 To run the container locally:
 - Open a terminal and go to the location where `/src/frontend_simple`
 - Run `sh docker-shell.sh`
-- Once inside the docker container run `http-server`
+- Once inside the docker container, run `http-server`
-- Go to http://localhost:9000 to access the app locally
+- Go to http://localhost:8080/experiments.html to access the app locally
-- ...```

 ### Deployment Container (Kubernetes for frontend and api service)
 This container helps manage building and deploying all our app containers.
 The deployment is to GCP and all docker images go to GCR.